Close Menu

 This is the hardest part.

-When your child is screaming, and people are watching, every instinct tells you to react.
-But the real secret to getting through toddler tantrums is this: you can’t control what your child feels, but you can control how you respond.
+When your child is screaming, and people are watching, every instinct tells you to react loudly.

-When you stay calm, you show your child that big emotions are okay and that they pass.
-That’s one of the most valuable things you can teach them.
+When you stay calm during a toddler tantrum, you show your child that big emotions are okay and that they pass.

 That sends a clear message: “I love you, even when things get hard.
-We’re good.”
+We are good.”

 Five minutes after my son’s protest face, he was smiling and chatting as if nothing had happened.